 Just about every phone these days has an IMEI (International Mobile Equipment Identity) number.
-It’s an acronym for International Mobile Equipment Identity and in layman’s terms is a series of numbers/letters used by carriers and manufacturers to identify each specific mobile device.
-Older CDMA devices (like those on Verizon and Sprint) used ESN (Electronic Serial Number) or MEID (Mobile Equipment Identifier) numbers which essentially served the same purpose.
+It’s an acronym for International Mobile Equipment Identity and in layman’s terms, is a code used by carriers and manufacturers to identify each specific mobile device.
+Older CDMA devices — like those on Verizon and Sprint — used ESN (Electronic Serial Number) or MEID (Mobile Equipment Identifier) numbers which essentially served the same purpose.

 The string of digits includes information like the origin, model and the serial number of the associated mobile device.
-This is helpful when it comes time to service your phone and/or carrier unlock your phone for use on another network.
+This is helpful when it comes time to service your phone and/or carrier unlock it for use on another network.

-When a device is lost or stolen, carriers can also use the IMEI to “blacklist” the device and ensure it’s not activated or used by someone else on their network.
+When a device is lost or stolen, carriers can also use the IMEI to “blacklist” the device and ensure it can no longer be activated or used by someone else on their network.
 This helps thwart the sale of stolen devices and is something Swappa requires all sellers successfully clear before a device listing can go live in our marketplace.

 1. On the back of your phone or under the battery

 On some older models of the iPhone (6 and below) and iPad, the IMEI can actually be found printed directly on the back of the device.
 It’s in small text underneath “Designed by Apple in California.”

 You can also find IMEI, ESN, or the MEID numbers on older phones that come with removable batteries.
 Simply open the back cover and remove the battery to locate the sticker where the IMEI, ESN, or MEID barcode is printed.

 If you have a newer iPhone, iPad or any Android device, the phone’s unique IMEI number can be found inside of the phone’s software.
 Here’s exactly where you’ll find it: